Piercel2022/math-magicians/README.md

 # math-magicians

-> This is the full website of the Math Magicians Project.
-The website consist of 3 pages: Home, Calculator, and Quote.
+> In this project, I write unit tests for the Math Magicians app, using the Jest and React Testing Library libraries.

 ## Built With